 Note.
 While email surveys are the preferred method of conducting surveys for 71% of companies, it’s not actually the best.
 Our research found that phone interviews have a 42% response rate, compared to 30% over email.

 Now you’ve understood your customer sentiment, the next stage in your CXM strategy is to act.
 There are two stages in this part of your CXM strategy:

-Optimizing.
+- Optimizing.
 Optimizing your CXM program means measuring performance and setting targets.
-Our research showed that businesses who set NPS targets grow twice as fast as those that don’t.
+Our research showed that businesses that set NPS targets to grow twice as fast as those that don’t.
 Yet 21% of companies still aren’t setting targets for the CX.